proinsias/an-independent-mind/docs/Books/Something Deeply Hidden.md

 ---

+That’s the uncertainty principle.
+It’s not that we can’t know both quantities at the same time; it’s just a fact about how wave functions work that if position is concentrated near some location, momentum is completely undetermined, and vice versa. — location: [1103](kindle://book?action=open&asin=B07NTYJJDX&location=1103) ^ref-50374

+---
 The uncertainty principle is a statement about the nature of quantum states and their relationship to observable quantities, not a statement about the physical act of measurement. — location: [1112](kindle://book?action=open&asin=B07NTYJJDX&location=1112) ^ref-65454

 ---